osb-group/osb-learn/storyboarding/glossary.rst

         The commands that a storyboarder can write to tell osu! what objects to create, where they should appear, and what they should do.

     layer
-        Insert text here.
+        A collective group of graphic objects intended to be stacked upon each other, like the spongey layers of a cake.
+Each layer has its own set of graphical objects that may get overlapped by layers above it, and vice versa.

     origin
-        Insert text here.
+        The point on an image where the position is based off of.
+There are nine different origin points available:

+        - TopLeft
+        - TopCentre
+        - TopRight
+        - CentreLeft
+        - Centre (default)
+        - CentreRight
+        - BottomLeft
+        - BottomCentre
+        - BottomRight

+    playfield
+        The viewport of the screen where the storyboard is visible.
+In the past, as osu! was solely 4:3, the playfield was 640x480, with the center point being (320,240), but with widescreen support, the dimensions have been upgraded to 854x480.
+As such, the left boundary ends roughly around -107 on the x-axis, while the right edge hits roughly 747.

     background
-        The lowest priority layer in storyboarding.
+        The lowest priority :term:`layer` in storyboarding.
 Objects in other layers will always appear in front of this.

     failing
-        A layer that only displays when the player enters fail state.
+        A :term:`layer` that only displays when the player enters fail state.
 A player enters the fail state when:

         - During playtime, they do not hit a Geki! (i.e. perfect 300) on their last combo in Standard.
 In Taiko, if the player missed the last note.
 In osu!catch, if the user failed the previous break.
         - During break time, if the lifebar is below half.
 In Taiko, if the user performs underneath the expected quota to pass.
         - During the outro, if there were breaks, if over half the breaks were fails.

     passing
-        A layer that only displays when the player enters the passing state.
+        A :term:`layer` that only displays when the player enters the passing state.
 A player enters this state when:

         - By default in the beginning of the map.
         - During playtime, they hit a Geki! (i.e. perfect 300) on their last combo in Standard.
 In Taiko, if the player hits the last note.
 In osu!catch, if the user passes the previous break.